-The measurement of the obligations of the Plans and the costs of providing benefits under the Plans involves various factors, including the development of valuation assumptions and accounting policy elections.
+The measurement of the obligations of the Pension Plan and Benefit Plans and the costs of providing benefits under the Pension Plan and Benefit Plans involves various factors, including the development of valuation assumptions and accounting policy elections.
 When developing the required assumptions, the Company considers historical information as well as future expectations.
-The measurement of benefit obligations and costs is impacted by several assumptions including the discount rate applied to benefit obligations, the long-term expected rate of return on plan assets, Hydro One's expected level of contributions to the Plans, the incidence of mortality, the expected remaining service period of plan participants, the level of compensation and rate of compensation increases, employee age, length of service, and the anticipated rate of increase of health care costs, among other factors.
-The impact of changes in assumptions used to measure the obligations of the Plans is generally recognized over the expected average remaining service period of the plan participants.
+The measurement of benefit obligations and costs is impacted by several assumptions including the discount rate applied to benefit obligations, the long-term expected rate of return on plan assets, Hydro One's expected level of contributions to the Pension Plan and Benefit Plans, the incidence of mortality, the expected remaining service period of plan participants, the level of compensation and rate of compensation increases, employee age, length of service, and the anticipated rate of increase of health care costs, among other factors.
+The impact of changes in assumptions used to measure the obligations of the Pension Plan and Benefit Plans is generally recognized over the expected average remaining service period of the plan participants.
 In selecting the expected rate of return on plan assets, Hydro One considers historical economic indicators that impact asset returns, as well as expectations regarding future long-term capital market performance, weighted by target asset class allocations.
 In general, equity securities, real estate and private equity investments are forecasted to have higher returns than fixed-income securities.

-The following weighted average assumptions were used to determine the benefit obligations at December 31, 2023 and 2022:
+The following weighted average assumptions were used to determine the benefit obligations as at December 31, 2024 and 2023:

-Pension Benefits Post-Retirement and Post-Employment Benefits Year ended December 31 2023 2022 2023 2022 Significant assumptions: Weighted average discount rate 4.63 % 5.06 % 4.63 % 5.07 % Rate of compensation scale escalation (long-term) 2.50 % 2.50 % 2.50 % 2.50 % Rate of cost of living increase 2.00 % 2.00 % 2.00 % 2.00 % Rate of increase in health care cost trends - 4.23 % 4.19 %
+Pen Retirement and yment Benefits Year ended December 31 2024 2023 2024 2023 Significant assumptions: Weighted average discount rate 4.73 % 4.63 % 4.75 % 4.63 % Rate of compensation scale escalation (long-term) 2.50 % 2.50 % 2.50 % 2.50 % Rate of cost of living increase 2.00 % 2.00 % 2.00 % 2.00 % Rate of increase in health care cost trends 1 - 4.23 % 4.23 %

-4.92% per annum in 2024, grading down to 4.23% per annum in and after 2031 (2022 - 5.02% per annum in 2023, grading down to 4.19% per annum in and after 2031).
+14.85% per annum in 2025, grading down to 4.23% per annum in and after 2032 (2023 - 4.92% per annum in 2024, grading down to 4.23% per annum in and after 2032).

-The following weighted average assumptions were used to determine the net periodic benefit costs for the years ended December 31, 2023 and 2022.
+The following weighted average assumptions were used to determine the net periodic benefit costs for the years ended December 31, 2024 and 2023.
 Assumptions used to determine current year-end benefit obligations are the assumptions used to estimate the subsequent year's net periodic benefit costs.

-Year ended December 31 2023 2022 Pension Benefits: Weighted average expected rate of return on plan assets 7.00 % 6.00 % Weighted average discount rate 5.06 % 3.00 % Rate of compensation scale escalation (long-term) 2.50 % 2.25 % Rate of cost of living increase 2.00 % 1.75 % Average remaining service life of employees (years) 15 14 Post-Retirement and Post-Employment Benefits: Weighted average discount rate 5.07 % 3.04 % Rate of compensation scale escalation (long-term) 2.50 % 2.25 % Rate of cost of living increase 2.00 % 1.75 % Average remaining service life of employees (years) 14.8 14.9 Rate of increase in health care cost trends 4.19 % 3.97 %
+Year ended December 31 2024 2023 Pension Benefits: Weighted average expected rate of return on plan assets 7.00 % 7.00 % Weighted average discount rate 4.63 % 5.06 % Rate of compensation scale escalation (long-term) 2.50 % 2.50 % Rate of cost of living increase 2.00 % 2.00 % Average remaining service life of employees (years) 15 15 Post-Retirement and Post-Employment Benefits: Weighted average discount rate 4.63 % 5.07 % Rate of compensation scale escalation (long-term) 2.50 % 2.50 % Rate of cost of living increase 2.00 % 2.00 % Average remaining service life of employees (years) 16.1 14.8 Rate of increase in health care cost trends 1 4.23 % 4.19 %

-5.02% per annum in 2023, grading down to 4.19% per annum in and after 2031 (2022 - 4.88% per annum in 2022, grading down to 3.97% per annum in and after 2031).
+14.92% per annum in 2024, grading down to 4.23% per annum in and after 2032 (2023 - 5.02% per annum in 2023, grading down to 4.19% per annum in and after 2031).